The Free Zumba & Toning classes take place at the Downtown Rec Center (DRC)

 Calorie and fat burning: At its core, Zumba classes provide a large calorie burn through aerobic activity done with interval training in mind.
 The average person will burn around 600 to 1,000 calories in a Zumba class.
 With the classes choreographed to provide intervals of intensity in both pace of music and type of movements, class members’ energy expenditure is maximized for fat-burning benefits.

 Bored with the treadmill?
 Those who enjoy a group workout atmosphere should check out our free Zumba and toning classes.
 The program runs year around except for holidays.

 Classes are held at the Downtown Rec center located at 1338 E. 8th Street.
-The first day of class is February 1, 2018 at 8:30 am.

 |Downtown Rec Center (DRC)||Zumba & Toning|